 A 2007 article in the New York Times said that the average city dweller is subjected to more than 5000 ads every single day.
 It’s a barrage that hits you not only when leaving your house, but when turning on the radio, surfing the internet and watching television.

 Add this to the endangered list: blank spaces.

 Advertisers seem determined to fill every last one of them.
 Supermarket eggs have been stamped with the names of CBS television shows.
 Subway turnstiles bear messages from Geico auto insurance.
 Chinese food cartons promote Continental Airways.US Airways is selling ads on motion sickness bags.
 And the trays used in airport security lines have been hawking Rolodexes.

 Marketers used to try their hardest to reach people at home when they were watching TV or reading newspapers or magazines.
 But consumers’ viewing and reading habits are so scattershot now that many advertisers say the best way to reach time-pressed consumers is to try to catch their eye at literally every turn.

 “We never know where the consumer is going to be at any point in time, so we have to find a way to be everywhere,” said Linda Kaplan Thaler, chief executive at the Kaplan Thaler Group, a New York ad agency.
 “Ubiquity is the new exclusivity.”

 Recognizing that you are the target of commercialism run amok is the first step in resisting the marketing schemes.
 Your awareness that you are being manipulated makes you less likely to think, “Wow, that sounds great!
 I have to have it!”

 By centering your life around your home, you can stay focused on your goals.
-You can begin to see your home as a retreat from the stressors of the world instead of a grim place you’re trapped.
+You can begin to see your home as a retreat from the world’s stressors instead of a grim place you’re trapped in.